01743 298100

 Clearly, discharging surface water to an existing sewer is the least desirable.
 Developers will have to submit compelling evidence, reviewed by the Lead Local Flood Authority (LLFA) and accepted by the LPA that demonstrates that it is not reasonably practicable to discharge surface water to the ground via infiltration or to a watercourse for the whole or part of the site.

-Given this and now that the revised code means that water companies are able to adopt effective and well constructed SuDS, developers should look to incorporate them as part of increasingly more viable sites with less onerous drainage maintenance.
+Given this and the now revised code, meaning that water companies are able to adopt effective and well constructed SuDS, developers should look to incorporate them as part of increasingly more viable sites with less onerous drainage maintenance.

 Code-Compliant Site Reports